 Proteins are used to form important body parts, including tendons, skin, organs, neurotransmitters, enzymes, and different hormones.
 Proteins are the building blocks of many muscle elements and are important for proper development.

-Some amino acids are naturally produced by your body, and some are found in food.
+Your body naturally produces some amino acids, and some are found in food.
 Unhealthy diets result in poor nutrition, which can include protein.
-Having a healthy diet and balanced protein supply, both naturally and through food, can increase strength and muscle mass when added to an exercise regiment.
+A healthy diet and balanced protein supply, both naturally and through food, can increase strength and muscle mass when added to an exercise regimen.

 If you already get enough protein in your diet, adding a protein supplement will likely give you minimal benefits.
 There is no need to add an extra supply of protein if your body is already getting enough.

 Whey protein can lower blood pressure and blood sugar.
-It can reduce side effects of stress and depression and also protect against cancer by improving your immune function.
+It can reduce the side effects of stress and depression and protect against cancer by improving your immune function.

 When is it Not Good for You